-The Board adopted the Corporation's overall compensation program and policies (the "Compensation Program") on February 13, 2023, and as such, the Compensation Program was not implemented until the 2023 fiscal year.
+The Board adopted the Corporation's overall compensation program and policies (the "Compensation Program") on February 13, 2023.
 The Compensation Program is based on measurable corporate and personal goals and objectives that are established and linked to the overall success of the Company.
-The President & CEO and senior management develops achievable goals, objectives and targets that forms key performance indicators and provides these recommendations to the Compensation Committee for consideration and Board approval.
+The President & CEO and senior Management develops achievable goals, objectives and targets that forms key performance indicators and provides these recommendations to the Compensation Committee for consideration and Board approval.

-The executive compensation reported herein for the period ended December 31, 2022, was based on a 2020 benchmarking survey conducted by the Company on public disclosures of selected companies with similar business models, at similar stages of development and with similar resources available to them.
-The peer companies included in this survey were Almadex Minerals Ltd., Avrupa Minerals Ltd., Eagle Plains Resources Ltd., Eurasian Minerals Inc., Lara Exploration Ltd., Millrock Resources Inc., Outcrop Gold Corp., Mirasol Resources Ltd., and Riverside Resources Inc. This data was used to determine appropriate levels of compensation for directors and NEOs for the fiscal year ending December 31, 2020.
-The benchmarking was not updated for compensation purposes for the 2022 fiscal year and as a result, renumerations for directors and NEOs remained unchanged since the December 31, 2020, fiscal year.
+The executive compensation reported herein for the period ended December 31, 2023, was based on a 2023 benchmarking survey conducted by the Company using public disclosures from 2022 of selected companies reflect the Company's current business strategy, relative size, and stage of development.
+It provides a proxy for the marketplace in which the company competes for executive talent.
+The peer companies included in this survey were Almadex Minerals Ltd., Elemental Royalties Corp., Maverix Metals Inc., Gold Royalty Corp., Uranium Royalty Corp., EMX Royalty Corporation, Metalla Royalty & Streaming Ltd., Vox Royalty Corp., Nova Royalty Corp., Nickel 28 Capital Corp., Sailfish Royalty Corp., Empress Royalty Corp., Star Royalties Ltd., Lara Exploration Ltd. This data was used to determine appropriate levels of compensation for directors and NEOs for the fiscal year ending December 31, 2023.